ibm-cloud-docs/vmwaresolutions/archiref/vcsicp/vcsicp-arch-overview-solution.md

 ### Master Node

 A master node provides management services and controls the worker nodes in a cluster.
 Master nodes host processes that are responsible for resource allocation, state maintenance, scheduling, and monitoring.
-Because a high availability (HA) environment contains multiple master nodes, if the leading master node fails, failover logic automatically promotes a different node to the master role.
+Because a high availability (HA) environment has more than one master node, if the leading master node fails, failover logic automatically promotes a different node to the master role.
 Hosts that can act as the master are called master candidates.

 ###	Worker Node